Skip to main content

 Can Darikoda evidence support disputed deductions?

 That is the primary commercial proof point.
-A time-stamped, attributed log of every machine hour and every fuel event during the dispute period is harder to argue with than a paper tally produced after the fact.
+A time-stamped, attributed log of every machine hour and every fuel event during the dispute period is harder to argue with than a paper timesheet produced after the fact.

 We have machines spread across projects we don't directly run.
 Can we still see them?